5Amogh/questionnaire-player/README.md

 ## Setup

-Run `npm install` after cloning the repo in local to install the necessary depencies
+Run `npm install` after cloning the repo in local to install the necessary dependencies

 ## Build QuestionnairePlayer and generate the webcomponent